AngioiJ/cookbook-assistant/readme.md

 - Add a chat history for developing recipes
 - Add a feature for users to save recipes they've developed.
 - Add a feature to load saved recipes for further development or modification.
 - Find other public domain cookbooks for other cuisines (e.g. if Marcella Hazan's "Essentials of Italian Cooking" were public domain).
-May look into Wikipedia's archive of recipes.
+Will consider Wikipedia's archive of recipes.
+- Add an easy method for a user to swap from locally hosted models via Ollama to an API of their choice.